Stability for linearized gravity on the Kerr spacetime: Introduction

+The Teukolsky variables $\psibase[-2]$ and its derivatives $\psibase[-2][i]$ along $\VOp^a$ satisfy a coupled system of equations.
+The Teukolsky equation is notoriously difficult to treat as a wave equation, but a crucial breakthrough was the observation that\footnote{Technically, the variables in the system are a further rescaling given in definition \ref{def:raddegphi}.} $\psibase[-2][0]=\psibase[-2]$, $\psibase[-2][1]$, and $\psibase[-2][2]$ can be treated as satisfying a $3\times3$ system of coupled equations for which energy and Morawetz estimates can be proved \cite{2017arXiv170807385M,2017arXiv171107944D}.
+The third equation in this $3\times3$ system is related to the Chandrasekhar transformation \cite{Chandrasekhar}.
+In particular, the right-hand side of this system has only first order derivatives $\LetaOp$ (and $\LetaOp$ is not applied to $\psibase[-2][2]$).

+As shown in section \ref{sec:foliation}, the level sets of $\tHor$ (in particular $\Stauini$) extend from the horizon $\Horizon^+$ to spacelike infinity $i_0$, whereas the level sets of $\timefunc$ go from the horizon $\Horizon^+$ to null infinity $\Scri^+$, as illustrated in figure \ref{fig:Estimates:SigmaInit}.
+A fairly simple argument shows that the energy on $\Stauini$ controls the energy on the level set $\Stauit=\{\timefunc=\timefunc_0\}$, also illustrated in the figure \ref{fig:Estimates:SigmaInit}.

+The $r^p$ argument \cite{DafermosRodnianski:rp} provides an important tool for obtaining decay.
+From \begin{enumerate*}[label=(\roman*)]\item an a priori estimate roughly of the form of the basic decay estimate for $\psibase[-2]$ in definition \ref{def:BEAM-intro}, \item using a multiplier of the $r^\alpha\VOp$ for $0< \alpha < 2$, and \item applying the mean-value theorem, also known as the pigeonhole principle, one can show energies decay at a rate of $t^{-\alpha}$.
+This $r^p$ argument is performed between level sets of $\timefunc$, as illustrated in figure \ref{fig:Estimates:Teukolskyrp}. \end{enumerate*}

+One of the crucial new features of this paper is that we obtain significantly stronger decay by introducing a new $5\times5$ system for $\psibase[-2][i]$ with $i\in\{0,\ldots,4\}$.
+This provides decay of energies at a rate of (almost) $\timefunc^{-2}$ for the variables with $i\in\{0,\ldots,4\}$.
+Following the improved $r^p$ argument of \cite{MR3859608}, from this decay and the $4\times4$ system for $\psibase[-2][i]$ with $i\in\{0,\ldots,3\}$, we obtain better decay for these variables.
+Even stronger decay is obtained by iterating again and using the known $3\times3$ system for $\psibase[-2][i]$ with $i\in\{0,\ldots,2\}$.
+This gives lemma \ref{lem:ImproEnerDecaypartialt}.
+To obtain yet stronger estimates for $\psibase[-2][i]$ with $i\in\{0,\ldots,1\}$, we are not aware of any way to apply energy estimates for a smaller subsystem, so, instead, we apply elliptic estimates, which completes the proof of theorem \ref{thm:ImproEstipsi01}.

-which via the pigeonhole principle can be converted to time decay estimates.
-Here it is important that the angular part of the spin-weighted wave equation under consideration has either a positive lower bound on the spectrum for the angular operator.
+In our approach, the limit on the rate of decay for $\psibase[-2][i]$ arises from the size of the $5\times5$ system.
+To apply the $r^p$ argument, it is important that the angular part of the spin-weighted wave equation under consideration has a nonnegative spectrum for the angular operator.
 This consideration constrains the size of the derived system, the length of the hierarchy of weighted estimates, and consequently the fall-off rates provided by the estimates.